Pride of the Bowery (December 15, 1940)

 Pride-of-the-Bowery-1940-720p.mp4 (1.1gb - 986x720)

 Growing Up . . .
 The Hard Way

-I remember when I was a young kid riding in the family car on the way to visit relatives, and passing a park band stand gazebo with a large stone foundation, and on one of the stones was engraved "CCC' and the date that it was built.
-It was explained to me that 'CCC' stood for Civilian Conservation Corps, which was a Federal Government program to employ many of the young men that couldn't find any work during the Great Depression that began in 1929.
+I remember when I was a youngster riding in the family car on the way to visit relatives, and passing through a small town I saw a park band stand gazebo with a large stone foundation, and on one of the stones was engraved ‘CCC’ and the date that it was built.
+When I asked my dad what the initials meant, he me that ‘CCC’ stood for Civilian Conservation Corps —», which was a Federal Government program to employ many of the young men that couldn't find any work during the Great Depression that began in 1929.
 At that time there was no program of welfare, no unemployment insurance - nothing from any Federal, State or local government to aid people out of work.
 Starvation and homelessness were at a very high level, and ways were being sought by the Roosevelt administration to aid the folks that were impoverished by the Great Depression.
-President Franklin Delano Roosevelt got Congress to fund the program in 1933, and it ran until 1942, when there was a labor shortage.
-In 1941, after Pearl Harbor, the U.S. entered WWII with everything it had, and between all of the men that enlisted in the armed forces, and all of the factory jobs created to support the war by building everything from ships to planes, there was no longer a need for the program.
+President Franklin Delano Roosevelt got Congress to fund the program in 1933, and it ran until 1942, when it was no longer needed.
+In 1941, after the attack on Pearl Harbor, the U.S. entered WWII with everything it had, and between all of the men that enlisted in the armed forces, and all of the factory jobs created to support the war by building everything from ships to planes, there was no longer a need for the program.

 Bobby Jordan and Bobby Stone

 Kenneth Howell and Kenneth Harlan

 Leo Gorcey and Kenneth Harlan